codeforamerica/ohana-web-search/INSTALL.md

 Inside the `config` folder, you will find a file named `application.example.yml`.
 Copy its contents to a new file called `application.yml`.

-By default, the app is configured to point to the demo API at `http://ohanapi.herokuapp.com/api`.
+By default, the app is configured to point to the San Mateo County, CA, API at `http://ohanapi.herokuapp.com/api`.

 Inside the `config` folder, you will also find a file called `settings.yml`.